raspberrypilearning/visualising-sorting-with-python/lesson-6/worksheet.md

 			return my_quicksort(small) + medium + my_quicksort(large)
 	```

-- Lastly you need to handle the *base case* and return lists with only one item.
+- Finally, you need to handle the *base case* and return lists with only one item:

 	```python
 	def my_quicksort(some_list):